Our Story

 On his return journey, he stopped in the UK to visit his mother.
 A sudden fall meant she needed full-time care.
 What was meant to be temporary became six years.

-In 2014, Kate woke with a clear inner knowing: Walk a Camino.
+In 2014, Kate woke with a clear inner knowing: walk a Camino.

 Searching for grounded, practical guidance for the Via Podiensis, she found Robert’s Facebook group.

-What she discovered there was a steady presence — generous, practical, and quietly attentive.
+What she discovered there was a steady presence—generous, practical, and quietly attentive.
 The kind of guidance that helps you feel capable and supported before you ever set foot on the trail.

 Kate walked the Via Podiensis in 2015.
-Grateful for the support she had received, she began sharing her reflections in return.
+Grateful for the support she had received, she began sharing her own reflections in return.

 At the end of her pilgrimage, she traveled to the UK to visit her grandparents’ grave.